kubermatic/machine-controller/docs/vsphere.md

-# VMWware vSphere
+# VMware vSphere

 To use the machine-controller to create machines on VMWare vsphere, you must first create a template.

-Currently Ubuntu and Container Linux are supported.
+Ubuntu & CoreOS:

 1. Go into the VSphere WebUI, select your datacenter, right click onto it and choose "Deploy OVF Template"
 2. Fill in the "URL" field with the appropriate url: